Agatha Christie: 1890–1907: childhood and adolescence

-Agatha Mary Clarissa Miller was born on 15 September 1890, into a wealthy upper middle class family in Torquay, Devon.
+Agatha Mary Clarissa Miller was born on 15 September 1890, into a wealthy upper middle-class family in Torquay, Devon.
 She was the youngest of three children born to Frederick Alvah Miller, "a gentleman of substance", and his wife Clarissa "Clara" Margaret (née Boehmer).

 Christie's mother Clara was born in Dublin in 1854 (Note: Most biographers give Christie's mother's place of birth as Belfast but do not provide sources.
 Current primary evidence, including census entries (place of birth Dublin), her baptism record (Dublin), and her father's service record and regimental history (when her father was in Dublin), indicates she was almost certainly born in Dublin in the first quarter of 1854.) to British Army officer Frederick Boehmer and his wife Mary Ann (née West).
 Boehmer died in Jersey in 1863, (Note: Boehmer's death registration states he died at age 49 from bronchitis after retiring from the army, but Christie and her biographers have consistently claimed he was killed in a riding accident while still a serving officer.) leaving his widow to raise Clara and her brothers on a meagre income.
 Two weeks after Boehmer's death, Mary's sister, Margaret West, married widowed dry-goods merchant Nathaniel Frary Miller, a US citizen.
 To assist Mary financially, Margaret and Nathaniel agreed to foster nine-year-old Clara; the family settled in Timperley, Cheshire.
 The couple had no children together, but Nathaniel had a 17-year-old son, Frederick "Fred", from his previous marriage.
 Fred was born in New York City and travelled extensively after leaving his Swiss boarding school.
-He and Clara were married in London in 1878.
+Clara and he were married in London in 1878.
 Their first child, Margaret "Madge" Frary, was born in Torquay in 1879.
 The second, Louis Montant "Monty", was born in Morristown, New Jersey, in 1880, while the family was on an extended visit to the United States.